not indexed, quotes 1 2

 1. Wendell Phillips 1852

-2. saw on p 207 of The Secret Empire, but this
+2. saw on p 207 of The Secret Empire, but this looks identical

 to the Tom Jefferson quote!